 A comprehensive program only offered to education workers please see the following link for more information.

 The attached form must be filled out for a violent incident and be given to administration as laid out in board policy.
 If you feel the police need to be contacted you have the right to notify regardless of any other direction including administration.

-John Scheulderman and Dan Jackson are CUPE 1480’s Representatives with WSIB Training to address the needs of members.
+Donna Wood is Currently CUPE 1480’s Representative with WSIB Training to address the needs of members.